 Both primary and secondary causes contribute to dyslipidemias in varying degrees.
 For example, in familial combined hyperlipidemia, expression may occur only in the presence of significant secondary causes.

-Primary causes are single or multiple gene mutations that result in either overproduction or defective clearance of triglycerides and LDL, or in underproduction or excessive clearance of HDL (see table Genetic (Primary) Dyslipidemias).
+Primary causes are single or multiple gene mutations that result in either overproduction or defective clearance of triglycerides and LDL, or in underproduction or excessive clearance of HDL (see table Genetic (Primary) Dyslipidemias Genetic (Primary) Dyslipidemias Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
+Causes... read more ).
 The names of many primary disorders reflect an old nomenclature in which lipoproteins were detected and distinguished by how they separated into alpha (HDL) and beta (LDL) bands on electrophoretic gels.

 Secondary causes contribute to many cases of dyslipidemia in adults.

-The most important secondary cause of dyslipidemia in developed countries is
+The most important secondary cause of dyslipidemia in high-resource countries is

 Trans fats are polyunsaturated or monounsaturated fatty acids to which hydrogen atoms have been added; they are used in some processed foods and are as atherogenic as saturated fat.